atrawog/guru-meditation/README.md

 ### Provide the AI with the Context and Documentation It Needs

-Current AI services often provide subpar answers because they don't understand the context of your question or use outdated code or documentation.
-Running your AI locally enables you to use Continue.dev to create a local LanceDB embedding database that includes both your complete codebase and up-to-date documentation.
+Current AI services often provide subpar answers because they don't understand the context of your question or refer to outdated code or documentation.
+Running your AI locally enables you to use Continue.dev to create a LanceDB embedding database that includes both your complete codebase and up-to-date documentation.
 This provides your AI with the context it needs to answer project-related questions accurately.

-## Requirements

-- [Docker](https://www.docker.com/): Docker is a platform that enables developers to build, ship, and run applications in containers.
-Containers are lightweight, portable, and ensure consistency across different environments.
-- [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html): The NVIDIA Container Toolkit allows users to build and run GPU-accelerated Docker containers.
-It provides the necessary components to leverage NVIDIA GPUs within containers.
-- A powerful GPU with at least 16 GB of VRAM is required to handle the computational demands of AI workloads and ensure smooth performance.

 ## Included Tools

 - **Arch Linux Container Image with CUDA Enabled**: This is a lightweight and flexible Linux distribution that comes with CUDA support for GPU acceleration.
-It provides a robust environment for running AI and machine learning workloads efficiently.
+It provides a robust container environment for running AI and machine learning workloads efficiently.

 - **Pixi.sh Conda-Forge / PyPi Environment for Common AI Tools**: Pixi.sh offers a pre-configured environment that includes popular AI tools from Conda-Forge and PyPi repositories.
 This simplifies the installation and management of AI libraries and dependencies, making it easier to set up and maintain your AI development environment.